chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 mkdir data && cd $_
 ```

 Using a text editor of your choice, create a new file `index.html` for the HTML content that will be served.
-In our case, we will use `nano`.
+In our case, we will use `nano` as our editor.

 ```shell
 nano index.html